 What do PD5 students do?

-- Prepare for the Certified Associate in Project Management (CAPM) exam with extra lectures and materials (optional)
+- Prepare for the Certified Associate in Project Management (CAPM) exam by completing extra course material

 If you have a question about grading in PD5, contact the course team using the information in the sidebar.